The Channel Islands are very diverse and large. Because of this we have made two separate pages covering the islands.

-San Clemente is also home to quite a few wrecks with the best being the John C. Butler, (Click here for information provided by John C. Butler’s family) a naval destroyer sitting on a 80′ sandy bottom in Northwest harbor.
+San Clemente is also home to quite a few wrecks with the best being the John C. Butler, a naval destroyer sitting on a 80′ sandy bottom in Northwest harbor.
 San Clemente Island has many good dive sites and because of its size we will cover it here in two sections-Northeast side from Northwest harbor to Pyramid Point and Southeast side from Pyramid Point to Northwest Harbor.

 Listed are a few of the great dive sites around San Clemente Island:

 Northeast side from Northwest harbor to Pyramid Point:

 - Northwest Harbor-Beautiful area that is closed by the military most of the time.
 Rocky reef with large rocks, eel grass, lush kelp, sheepshead, calico bass, rock fish, kelp bass and more.
 Lots of invertebrate life and great for wide angle and macro photography.
 Depths are between 20’-50’.